 Non-Alcoholic Substitute for Dry Marsala

-To make this into a skinny version of chicken marsala, this recipe uses way less cream than the traditional version.
-You'll use just two tablespoons of heavy cream and if you prefer, you can even sub in half & half, milk or non-dairy milk.
-While this might impact the coloring and richness of this recipe, you'll still get all the flavour from the mushrooms and added onions and garlic.
+To make this recipe into a skinny version of chicken marsala, the dish use way less cream than the traditional version.
+This recipe calls for just two tablespoons of heavy cream and if you prefer, you can even sub in half & half, milk or non-dairy milk.
+An alternative to heavy cream may impact the colouring of the recipe, you'll still get all the flavour from the mushrooms, onions and garlic.

 Typically you wouldn't add garlic or onions to a chicken marsala recipe but in the interests of controlling the calories and using less of the rich ingredients like the marsala wine and cream, it's better to add other flavoring agents that still result in a whole lot of deliciousness!